The Telluride/Mountain Village Reliability Project:

 Next, SMPA selected a private contractor to construct the new distribution line.
 Now, a construction schedule is being set.

 The work will require road and trail closures, and residents will be provided notice on variable message boards, temporary signs, public service announcements via newspaper and radio and postings at each Galloping Goose trailhead.
-No construction activities will take place during festivals or on weekends.
+No construction activities will take place during festivals.

 The mountain towns were very supportive of operations crews during the long outage; now, with a little more patience, they can feel assured that any future outages will likely be much, much shorter.